sdesyllas/AzureFunctionsV2DependencyInjection/README.md

 Sample demonstrating dependency injection in Azure Functions V2.

-It's based on how ILogger is injected into the default function signature.

 # Startup project

 By using IWebJobsStartup we get access to the IServiceCollection instance where we register our IWelcomeService.